zeldaret/mm/docs/tools.md

 Runs a make from clean and checks if new warnings have been produced: we use Jenkins to check this as well, but you should run this before opening a PR.

 You can specify how many threads you would like this to run with by adding the `-jN` flag.
 Where N is the number of threads.
-By default this will run using 1 thread (-j1).
+By default this will run using 1 thread (i.e. `-j1`).

 Run `check_new_warnings.sh -h` for more information.